PoliticalGraveyard.com

 ANDREVET: See also Aaron Cortelyou

-ANDREW (Soundex A536) — See also ANDRAE, ANDRE, ANDREA, ANDREE, ANDREI, ANDREU, ANDREWLEWICZ, ANDREWS, ANDREY, ANDRIE, ANNDREA, AUNDRA, DREW, MCANDREW, MCANDREWS, RAWDEN, SHANDREW, WANDER, WARDEN.
+ANDREW (Soundex A536) — See also ANDRAE, ANDRE, ANDREA, ANDREE, ANDREI, ANDREU, ANDREWLEWICZ, ANDREWS, ANDREY, ANDRIE, ANNDREA, AUNDRA, DREW, MCANDREW, MCANDREWS, RAWDEN, SHANDREW, VANDREW, WANDER, WARDEN.

-Andrew, A. Piatt, Jr. See Abram Piatt Andrew, Jr.
+Andrew, A. Piatt, Jr. See Abram Piatt Andrew Jr.

 Andrew, Abram Piatt, Jr. (1873-1936) — also known as A. Piatt Andrew, Jr. — of Gloucester, Essex County, Mass.
 Born in LaPorte, LaPorte County, Ind., February 12, 1873.
-Son of Abram Piatt Andrew and Helen (Merrell) Andrew.
 Republican.
 Director, U.S. Mint, 1909; U.S. Assistant Secretary of the Treasury, 1910-12; colonel in the U.S. Army during World War I; U.S. Representative from Massachusetts 6th District, 1921-36; died in office 1936; delegate to Republican National Convention from Massachusetts, 1924, 1928.
 Presbyterian.
 Member, American Legion; Freemasons; Military Order of the World Wars; American Economic Association.
 Died, from influenza and arteriosclerosis, in Gloucester, Essex County, Mass., June 3, 1936 (age 63 years, 112 days).
 Cremated; ashes scattered.

 See also congressional biography — Govtrack.us page